Skip to main content

 • October 26, 2020

 "I had a partial thyroidectomy.
-I took generics for years and the Sandoz distributed generic made by Cediprof disappeared after a distributing war.
-I needed a brand so this won't happen again.
-I felt terrible on Unthroid from the moment I took it in the morning, with nausea, finger pain and overall ill feeling.
-I didn't take it the next day and the symptoms went away.
-My Dr recommended Levoxyl and all those symptoms went away and it's cheaper.
-Unithroid puts a bunch of rubbish in their meds and clearly it does make a difference."
+I took generics for years, and the Sandoz distributed generic made by Cediprof disappeared after a distributing war.
+I needed a brand so this wouldn't happen again.
+I felt terrible on Unithroid from the moment I took it in the morning, with nausea, finger pain, and overall ill feeling.
+I didn't take it the next day, and the symptoms went away.
+My doctor recommended Levoxyl, and all those symptoms went away, and it's cheaper.
+Unithroid puts a bunch of rubbish in their meds, and clearly, it does make a difference."

 1 / 10